 θi+1=θiαf(θi)\theta_{i+1} = \theta_i - \alpha \nabla f(\theta_i)

-• θ\theta is the set of variables that ff needs, it's the xx and yy position on the hill looking top down
+• θ\theta is the set of variables for ff, it’s the xx and yy position on the hill

-• f(θ)\nabla f(\theta) is the gradient of ff with respect to θ\theta, it's the direction we move in xx and yy on the hill
+• f(θ)\nabla f(\theta) is the gradient of ff evaluated at θ\theta, the direction we move on the hill

 Local vs Global Minima